-It’s not only buildings and bridges that were created in this style, but also graphic art and furniture.
+The Amsterdam School is a total art style.
+Not only buildings and bridges were created in this style, but also graphic art and furniture.

-The first building in the Amsterdam School style was the Scheepvaarthuis, finished on May 1st 1916 (now Amrath Hotel).
+The first building in the Amsterdam School style was the Scheepvaarthuis, the ‘Shipping House’, finished in 1916 (now Amrath Hotel).
 The order came from 6 of the largest Amsterdam shipping companies.
 The result was a rather peculiar luxury office palace.

 The three young friends who created it, the architects Van der Mey, De Klerk and Kramer, had made a strange mix of romantics, expressionist and fantasy.
 Journalists soon called the new style the Amsterdam School (Amsterdamse School).

 Creating better living conditions for the working class